Check how much Universal Credit you'll get

 You might get an extra payment if you have a health condition that means you can't work.
 You'll need to show the DWP that you have 'limited capability for work' (LCW) or 'limited capability for work-related activity' (LCWRA).

-You'll only get 1 extra payment if you and your partner are both sick or disabled.
+If you and your partner are both sick or disabled you’ll only get 1 extra payment.

-If you're getting a payment for being a carer you can't get a payment for sickness or disability as well - you'll get whichever is higher.
+Unless you have a joint claim, you can't get the element for sickness or disability and the carer element- you’ll get whichever is higher.

 How much you'll get